BauerFike/dynabox/README.md

 ###updateOptions
 Update a property of one or more options.
-The combobox gets re-rendered immediately with the given properties unless render is set to false (true by default).
+The dropdown gets re-rendered immediately with the given properties unless render is set to false (true by default).

 	$("#theSelect").dynaBox("updateOptions", selector ,  properties , [ render ]);